SDClowen/RSBot/README.md

 # RSBot - A Open Source International Silkroad Online Bot

-Hello respected silkroad online community.
-We have received notifications from many of our users that support should be added to other existing clients.
-As a result of long-term work, we have supported the clients listed below.
-If you encounter any errors, you can create a notification or get help from our community by following our discord server and github repo.
+Hello reputable Silkroad online community.
+This is a free Silkroad online bot with open source coded.
+So this bot developing by the community.
+You can replace the code as you want, you can send your changed code to this repo for support the bot, so you are completely free.
+In addition, we have supported the clients listed below as a result of prolonged work.
+If you encounter any errors, you can open our Discord Server and your GitHub Reposit, you can create a notification by following or get help from our community.

 ## Supported Clients: